sanjaysharma81/UTOR-Cyber-Security-Final-Project/README.md

 8. Secure a user shell as the user whose password you cracked.
 9. Escalate to `root`.

 There were also 4 flags to discovered while finishing this attack.
 The attack can be summarized by viewing the "Red Team: Summary of Operations".
-The presentation of this project can also be viewed on the "Offensive
+The presentation of this project can also be viewed on the "Offensive Final Presentation".